hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - detecting and correlating threats in real time
   - Email and Web Traffic Reputation Center
     - transform some of Talos’ data into actionable threat intelligence and tools to improve your security posture
+  - Talos Threat Source
+    - a newsletter
+    - a regular intelligence update from Cisco Talos

 - Tetration